cellgeni/notebooks/README.md

 ### Resources

-At the moment by default every user is given 16 to 20 Gb of RAM and 2 to 4 cpus.
+At the moment by default every user is given 33 Gb of RAM and 2 (guaranteed) to 4 (maximum, if available) CPUs.
 Default storage volume is 30G.

-If you need more resources please contact CellGenIT team.
+If you need more resources, you can go for https://jupyter-large.cellgeni.sanger.ac.uk.
+A default user there gets 100 Gb of RAM, 8 to 16 CPUs and 100 Gb of storage.
+Please use this only when this much resources is really required because this might impact the availability of large instances to other users.

 ### Important notes